TodePond/SandPond/README.md

 * Support multi-line functions in TodeSplat. ✔️ 09.10.19
 * Implement TodeSPLAT language. ✔️ Needs more work 08.10.19
 * Implement Res and DReg. ✔️ 02.10.19
-* Implement randomness of selecting a rule. ❌ Covered by custom inputs and outputs.
-01.10.19
 * Implement custom Input and Output class. ✔️ 01.10.19
 * Change event window from a 3x3x3 grid into three intersecting 5x5 planes. ✔️ 30.09.19
 * Move event window code into its own file. ✔️ 30.09.19